 On-Site Training and Technical Assistance

-Building on a 45-year history of successfully implementing programs to assist Community Action Agencies who serve low-income individuals, OCATO’s extensive training programs offer a variety of useful professional development and facilitated trainings that are effective for Community Action Agencies and other nonprofit organizations.
-Training courses and technical assistance are available at no cost* to members in good-standing.
+Building on a 50-year history of successfully implementing programs to assist Community Action Agencies who serve low-income individuals, OCATO’s extensive training programs offer a variety of useful professional development and facilitated workshops that are effective for Community Action Agencies and other nonprofit organizations.
+Training courses and technical assistance are available at no cost* to OACAA members in good-standing.

 Each training can be delivered on-site and is tailored to meet the needs of the organization requesting the training.
 OCATO will help the organization determine how to best meet their needs and ensure courses are productive and facilitated by the most appropriate consultants with relevant experience.

-Internal Consultants (ICs) and staff who provide training are highly qualified with higher education degrees and several years of experience in the field which they are teaching.
+OCATO staff and Internal Consultants (ICs) who provide training are highly qualified with higher education degrees and several years of experience in the field which they are teaching.
 All ICs are vetted through a rigorous internal review process and must receive annual recommendations from supervisors within the Community Action Network.

 Highly experienced and qualified Community Action professionals provide training to agency board members regarding their roles, responsibilities, and liabilities as a member of a Community Action board of directors.
 Best practices in governance and stewardship of charitable dollars are reviewed so they can be applied immediately.